 - Give back to the community, both via time and money and show daily gratitude (Check - On-Going!).

-- Travel to Italy and Greece - learn to speak Italian (Working On Learning Italian for 2012 Transatlantic Cruise From Rome - 15 Days - Check, So Happy!!).
+- Travel to Italy and Greece - learn to speak Italian (Worked On Learning Italian for 2012 Transatlantic Cruise From Rome - 15 Days - Check, So Happy!!).

 - Travel to Paris in the Spring.

 - Run or walk marathon(s) - the 60-mile Breast Cancer 3-Day counts (2008 & 2009 & 2013) - (Check!
 Continue To Train!).
 [Served As Camp Services Captain in 2010, 2011, 2012]

 - Learn more advanced Yoga (Fits & Starts).

 - Read more books - at least one, or two, each month (Check - On-Going!)

 - Adopt kittens and a dog (Check - Three Kittens In 2010 & 2017!
 Looove Them!).

 - Travel to the Grand Canyon as part of a cross-country road trip.

 - Visit all 50 U.S. States (Check - On-Going Work In Progress).